A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: A Parameter-Free Estimator with Improved Error Rate

 \section{A Parameter-Free Estimator with Improved Error Rate}

-As an intuitive explanation on the gap between $\bm{\widehat{\Sigma}}_{na},\bm{\widetilde{\Sigma}}_{\tb}$ and the full-data-based sample covariance, it was written on \cite[P. 3544]{dirksen2022covariance} that "in order to accurately estimate all diagonal entries of $\bm{\Sigma}$, the (maximal) dithering level $\lambda$ needs to be on the scale $\|\bm{\Sigma}\|_\infty$; if $\tr(\bm{\Sigma})\ll d\|\bm{\Sigma}\|_\infty$, then most of the diagonal entries are much smaller than $\|\bm{\Sigma}\|_\infty$, and hence $\lambda$ is on a sub-optimal scale for these entries."
+As an intuitive explanation on the gap between $\bm{\widehat{\Sigma}}_{na},\bm{\widetilde{\Sigma}}_{\tb}$ and the full-data-based sample covariance, it was written on \cite[P. 3544]{dirksen2022covariance} that ``in order to accurately estimate all diagonal entries of $\bm{\Sigma}$, the (maximal) dithering level $\lambda$ needs to be on the scale $\|\bm{\Sigma}\|_\infty$; if $\tr(\bm{\Sigma})\ll d\|\bm{\Sigma}\|_\infty$, then most of the diagonal entries are much smaller than $\|\bm{\Sigma}\|_\infty$, and hence $\lambda$ is on a sub-optimal scale for these entries."
 In a nutshell, the common dithering scale $\lambda$ should be large enough to accommodate the large entries and hence could be highly sub-optimal for other small entries.
 While \cite{dirksen2023tuning} deployed data-driving dithering, the dithering scale remains the same across entries of a specific sample, thus their estimator suffers from the same gap.
-Indeed, as also reflected by the discussion above, a possible strategy to overcome the limitation is to adopt dithering scales adaptive to different entries of $\bm{X}_i$.
+Naturally, a possible strategy to overcome the limitation is to adopt dithering scales adaptive to different entries of $\bm{X}_i$.